Sandeep2k5/Cryptocurreny-Wallet/README.md

 Contributions are welcome!
 Please open an issue to discuss what you’d like to contribute or improve, and feel free to submit a pull request with your changes.

 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License.s